cmerrick15/kTMP_MEP_Analysis/README.md

 Average across blocks for each subject for each condition and TMS protocol
 Generate Figure 4 and Figure 5

 Save them as .png and .pdf in the figures/ directory
+The code will create a new folder called figures if one is not already created

 Citation